Over the past three decades, what fads do you think teachers have wasted their time doing the most?

 - Hearsay: Latest buzzwords and/or policy promoted by the government.

-- Fad: Hearsay ideas rolled out as a by-product of school inspection that has no correlation to research.
+- Fad: Hearsay ideas rolled out as policy which little or no correlation to teaching or educational research.

 The result?
 It’s a myth; although there is much research, the contention here is that there is no correlation to learning.

-The framing or copying of lesson objectives in still commonplace today; “All, most, some students will …” results in teachers recording two or three variations of their lesson aims onto lesson plans or whiteboards to meet the needs of observers.
-This approach produced varied results which have little or no academic research.
-Debra Kidd renounced this as a waste of time.
+The framing or copying of lesson objectives in still commonplace today; “All, most, some students will …” results in teachers recording two or three variations of their lesson aims onto lesson plans or whiteboards in a bid to differentiate.

 The result?
 It’s a myth.
 Lacking any rigorous educational research.